Symphony No. 3 (Górecki): London Sinfonietta recording and commercial success

-During the late 1980s, the symphony received increasing airplay on US and British classical radio stations, notably Classic FM.
+During the late 1980s, the symphony received increasing airplay on US and British classical radio stations, notably Classic FM (From 1992).
 The fall of communism helped to spread the popularity of Polish music generally, and by 1990 the symphony was being performed in major cities such as New York, London and Sydney.

 A 1991 recording with the London Sinfonietta, conducted by David Zinman and featuring the soloist Dawn Upshaw, was released in 1992 by the Elektra imprint Nonesuch Records.
 Within two years, it sold more than 700,000 copies worldwide; it reached number 6 on the mainstream UK album charts, and while it did not appear on the US Billboard 200, it topped the US classical charts for 38 weeks and stayed on the chart for 138 weeks.
 The Zinman/Upshaw recording has sold over a million copies, making it probably the best selling contemporary classical record.

 Michael Steinberg described the symphony's success as essentially a phenomenon of the compact disc.
 While live performances are still given, they do not always sell out.
 Some critics, wondering at the sudden success of the piece nearly two decades after its composition, suggest that it resonated with a particular mood in the popular culture at the time.
 Stephen Johnson, writing in A guide to the symphony, wondered whether the success was "a flash in the pan" or would have lasting significance.
 In 1998, Steinberg asked, "[are people] really listening to this symphony?
 How many CD buyers discover that fifty-four minutes of very slow music with a little singing in a language they don't understand is more than they want?
 Is it being played as background music to Chardonnay and brie?"
 Steinberg compared the success of Górecki's symphony to the Doctor Zhivago phenomenon of 1958: "Everybody rushed to buy the book; few managed actually to read it.
 The appearance of the movie in 1965 rescued us all from the necessity."
 Górecki was as surprised as anyone else at the recording's success, and later speculated that "perhaps people find something they need in this piece of music….
 Somehow I hit the right note, something they were missing.
 Something, somewhere had been lost to them.
 I feel that I instinctively knew what they needed."